Muhammad-Ali-70/PRODIGY-AD-1/README.md

 ## Overview

-This project is a sleek, responsive calculator app developed using React Native CLI.
+This project is a sleek, responsive calculator app developed using React Native CLI (Typescript).
 It performs basic arithmetic operations and is designed with a modern, user-friendly interface.

 ## Track Code